mphandejohn/John-s-Blog/README.md

 # John-s-Blog

-This is my first attempt at at blog. the learning has been amazing
-Rapp Albert and Beatriz Milz made this posiible
+This is my first attempt at at blog. the learning has been amazing Rapp Albert and Beatriz Milz made this posiible.
+Thank you.